genestack/user-tutorials/source/guide/pipelines.rst

 ..
 TODO Add pros and cons of the protocols
 ..
 TODO Add forum post on pros and cons between the protocols and link on it

-*closed-reference*: reads are clustered against a reference sequence collection and any reads which do not hit a sequence in the reference sequence collection are excluded from downstream analyses
+- *closed-reference*: reads are clustered against a reference sequence collection and any reads which do not hit a sequence in the reference sequence collection are excluded from downstream analyses.

-*open-reference*: reads are clustered against a reference sequence collection and any reads which do not hit the reference sequence collection are subsequently clustered de novo (i.e. against one another without any external reference).
+- *open-reference*: reads are clustered against a reference sequence collection and any reads which do not hit the reference sequence collection are subsequently clustered de novo (i.e. against one another without any external reference).

 2. **Algorithm** used for clustering.
 In case open-reference protocol, the application suggests you use uclust (by default) or sortmera_sumclust